mikahama/uralicGUI/README.md

 # Features

 UralicNLP can be used to process a variety of languages starting from endangered languages such as Erzya, Komi and Sami languages to larger languages such as Finnish, Russian, Arabic and such.
-[Check out the complete list fo supported languages!](https://models.uralicnlp.com/nightly/)
+[Check out the complete list of supported languages!](https://models.uralicnlp.com/nightly/)

 ## Morphology